Dave-c-Ross/exemple-redhat-acm/import-cluster/README.md

   -o <output_script_path>     [Optional] The file you want the import script to be written to.
 If not set,
                                          the script will generate a script file named from your clustername in ./scripts repository.
+  -k <kubeconfig>             [Optional] The kubeconfig file to be used when importing the remote cluster

 ```